mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectArgument.md

 This is a SelectionQuery that was originally designed to enable you to select an argument from a function call,hence the name.
-With release 0.1.0, it has also been expanded so that you can pick up the calling function, below referred to as "caller", as well as the names of the keyword passed parameters.
+With release 0.1.0 onwards, it has also been expanded so that you can pick up much more such as the calling function or pieces of it, the names/values of the keyword passed parameters or navigate to empty (with no arguments)function calls

 ![](./gif/arg17.gif)